See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: Experiment

 \subsection{Experimental Settings}

 \paragraph{Devices and Software.} LLM inference and video rendering run locally on a 4$\times$RTX TITAN (24GB GPU RAM each) machine.
 Fine-tuning (Format-aware Fine-tuning; Iterative Preference-based learning) is performed on cloud GPUs with up to 2$\times$A100 (40GB GPU RAM each).
-We use Transformers for inference~\cite{wolf-etal-2020-transformers} and LLaMA-Factory for fine-tuning~\cite{zheng-etal-2024-llamafactory}.
+We use Transformers for inference~\cite{wolf-etal-2020-transformers} and LLaMA-Factory for fine-tuning~\cite{zheng2024llamafactory}.
 VLM inference is performed remotely using GPT-5-mini~\cite{openai2025gpt41}.

-\paragraph{Training Setup.} All finetuning processes use ShareGPT-formatted data~\cite{vicuna2023} with an 80/20 train/test split.
-We fine-tune with LoRA~\cite{hu2022lora} in bfloat16: 3 epochs for Format-aware Fine-tuning and 1 epoch for DPO (to reduce overfitting, similar to prior works~\cite{bai2022constitutional,touvron2023llama,liu2024deepseek}).
+\paragraph{Training Setup.} All fine-tuning processes use ShareGPT-formatted data~\cite{vicuna2023} with an 80/20 train/test split.
+We fine-tune with LoRA~\cite{hu2022lora} in bfloat16: 3 epochs for Format-aware Fine-tuning and 1 epoch for DPO (to reduce overfitting, similar to previous works~\cite{bai2022constitutional,touvron2023llama,liu2024deepseek}).
 DPO uses weight=1, sigmoid loss, and a preference coefficient of 0.01.

 \paragraph{Computation Cost.} VLM rating achieves approximately 90 evaluations per second with 8 threads.
 Single-thread inference requires about 7 seconds per scenario for the 7B model and 6 seconds per scenario for the 1.5B model.
 The rendering takes roughly 45 seconds per clip, operating in batch parallelization.
 Fine-tuning duration is approximately 3 hours for the 7B model and 1 hour 10 minutes for the 1.5B model in Format-aware Fine-tuning, and around 5 hours (7B) or 3 hours 30 minutes (1.5B) per DPO round.
 Excluding dataset construction and assuming three DPO rounds, the total co-learning time amounts to at least 60 hours for the 7B model and 38 hours for the 1.5B model.
+Importantly, this rendering-and-evaluation cost is incurred only during offline refinement.
+At deployment time, \systemName uses the trained DesignerLLM to generate actions directly, without requiring video rendering or VLM-based evaluation.